arjunkdot/hexashades/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer at arjunkdot[dot]gmail[dot]com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer at arjunkdot[at]gmail[dot]com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution